anneliephoto/Mini-Quiz/README.md

 # Mini-Quiz
 A mini quiz demonstrating the use of Javascript in conjunction with CSS and HTML files to create an interactive quiz about coding terminology.
+Users can take a quiz and select an option that will yield a green or red color to notify the user if they got the question correctly or incorrectly.
+At the end of the quiz, you will receive your score-how many were correct out of the 4 questions.